nrjohnstone/ports-adapters-examples/readme.md

 ### Client 1 ###

-* Client 1 wants to use a REST endpoint to allow their client applications to submit book title orders
+* wants to use a REST endpoint to allow their client applications to submit book title orders
-* Client 1 wants to use a REST endpoint to allow their client applications to approve book title orders
+* wants to use a REST endpoint to allow their client applications to approve book title orders
-* Client 1 wants to use a REST endpoint to allow their client applications to send book title orders
+* wants to use a REST endpoint to allow their client applications to send book title orders
-* Client 1 wants to use email to notify their book wholesaler of their orders when sending
+* wants to use email to notify their book wholesaler of their orders when sending

 ### Client 2 ###

-* Client 2 wants to use a message queue (RabbitMq) to allow their client applications to submit book title orders
+* wants to use a message queue (RabbitMq) to allow their client applications to submit book title orders
-* Client 1 wants to use a REST endpoint to allow their client applications to approve book title orders
+* wants to use a REST endpoint to allow their client applications to approve book title orders
-* Client 1 wants to use a REST endpoint to allow their client applications to send book title orders
+* wants to use a REST endpoint to allow their client applications to send book title orders
-* Client 2 wants to use a message queue (RabbitMq) to notify their book wholesaler of their orders when sending
+* wants to use a message queue (RabbitMq) to notify their book wholesaler of their orders when sending

 * Both clients want to store their state in a MySql database